Using LSST Microlensing to Constrain Dark Compact Objects in Spherical and Disk Configurations: Results: Improved Projected Microlensing Constraints on Primordial Black Holes

 Secondly, we can see in Fig. \ref{fig:los_baryons} the effects of considering baryonic microlensing, and how these baryonic microlensing rates differ for different choices of line of sight.
 We can see that including baryonic microlensing backgrounds weakens the constraints around the $1 M_\odot$ range, as this is where we would expect many baryonic microlensing events from stars, and thus would require more dark events to warrant a significant detection.
 This figure also shows how the constraints (and the impact of baryons) changes depending on which lines of sight we use to represent the entire LSST source catalogue in our sensitivity projections.
-The three colors (red, green, and blue) respond to approximating all the sources as either: living in the Galactic core, living in the Large Magellanic Cloud (LMC; outside the disk and on the far side of the galaxy), or using 100 random sources drawn from our simulated LSST catalogue respectively \footnote{The LMC is chosen for comparison because it has been used in the past for microlensing surveys such as MACHO \citep{Alcock_2000}.
-However, placing the LMC constraints alongside those for the core or for a sample of LSST sources is somewhat fictitious, as we assume the same number of total sources located at each of these locations, and it would be impossible to get $1.7\times10^{10}$ sources in the LMC using existing telescopes. }.
-The slight horizontal shift of the baryonic bump in the three cases is a result of different perpendicular velocities of baryonic stars along each of the three lines of sight.
-The core constraints (in red) are made in a region with a lot of baryonic stars (along the plane of the galactic disk), and as a result the bump there is quite large.
-The LMC constraints, on the other hand, have a line of sight that passes through the far side of the galactic disk as well, so it will encounter stars moving in the opposite direction to Earth's orbit.
-This will lead to the baryonic microlensing events being shorter in duration, so they would be confused for lower-mass dark microlensing events, which is why the baryon-bump for the LMC source is shifted to the left.
-For the 100 LSST lines of sight, some lines of sight will be looking along the disk either to the left or right of the Galactic core, resulting in the transverse velocities of the baryonic stars being much smaller than when looking directly into the core.
-This makes those microlensing events longer in duration, so they will be confused for more massive dark objects.
-This result illustrates the importance of properly incorporating the effects of different lines of sight and velocities on baryonic microlensing.
+The three colors (red, green, and blue) respond to approximating all the sources as either: living in the Galactic core, living in the Large Magellanic Cloud (LMC; outside the disk and on the far side of the Galaxy), or using 100 random sources drawn from our simulated LSST catalogue respectively \footnote{The LMC is chosen for comparison because it has been used in the past for microlensing surveys such as MACHO \citep{Alcock_2000}.
+However, placing the LMC constraints alongside those for the core or for a sample of LSST sources is somewhat fictitious, as we assume the same number of total sources located at each of these locations, and it would be impossible to get $4\times10^{9}$ sources in the LMC using existing telescopes.
+Also note that LSST may end up using a different observing cadence for the LMC than for the rest of the Galactic plane, and this should be incorporated into any serious analysis of LSST microlensing in the LMC.}.